-Cotutelle research students have the benefit of being part of an exceptional international research team, receiving high-quality supervision from both Coventry and Deakin Universities.
-They are also part of a prestigious network of global academic staff and research students, creating a vibrant international research community.
+Cotutelle research candidates have the benefit of being part of an exceptional international research team, receiving high-quality supervision from both universities.
+You will also be part of a prestigious network of global academic staff and research candidates, creating a vibrant international research community.
 The breadth of international engagement allows access to a significant programme of seminars and conferences across two continents.
-The combined offer of both institutions provides access to unique international dissemination opportunities and research networking, supporting research students’ future career development.
-Cotutelle students will also have access to additional funding opportunities, the widest possible research development opportunities, and the latest research equipment and technologies at both institutions, providing a truly world-class research experience.
+The combined offer of both institutions provides access to unique international dissemination opportunities and research networking, supporting future career development.
+Cotutelle candidates will also have access to additional funding opportunities, the widest possible research development opportunities, and the latest research equipment and technologies at both institutions, providing a truly world-class research experience.

 - A minimum of a 2:1 first degree (second class honours upper division) in a relevant discipline/subject area with a minimum 70% mark in the project element or equivalent with a minimum 70% overall module average, or